binaryphile/binaryphile.github.io/_posts/2018-08-31-approach-bash-like-a-developer-part-18-word-splitting.md

 better at what they do.
 There's almost no occasion to use a poor-man's array.

-Here's how the same loop would work with an actual array:
+Here's how the same loop would work with an actual array.
+This one works with spaces in filenames:

 {% highlight bash %}
 myfiles=( file1.txt file2.txt )